flaviotordini/promises/README.md

 Very simple Promise implementation for Qt.
 The main idea is to use QObject features (i.e. signal and slots, deleteLater) to implement promises.

-I wrote these in Qt 5 times.
+I wrote this Promise implementation in Qt 5 times.
 I'm not sure whether Qt 6 has something comparable in terms of simplicity and lightness.
-Anyway, these work great in Qt 6 too and I'm using this in my apps at https://flavio.tordini.org
+Anyway, it works great in Qt 6 too and I'm using it in my apps at https://flavio.tordini.org

 The main class is Promise.
 It is template-based.
 Use it like: